-This LPS post is by Jimmy Maners, a 2L student at Vanderbilt Law School.
+This LPS post is by Jimmy Maners, Vanderbilt Law School class of 2019.

 It feels like I’m on the back foot if I don’t complete my routine.
 I actually feel as though I’ve robbed myself of a nurturing, positivity laden start to the day.

 As a 2L in Vanderbilt Law School’s Legal Problem Solving Course, I was recently asked to complete at least three days of Morning Pages.
 As many of you may know, Morning Pages are three pages of longhand, stream of consciousness writing, done first thing in the morning.
 There is no wrong way to do Morning Pages, and they entail writing about anything and everything that crosses your mind.
 The main purpose of Morning Pages is to provoke, clarify, comfort, and prioritize your day.
 However, I feel that they accomplish much more than just that.
 Morning Pages can serve as both a gateway to positive thinking and success, and they allow you to clearly visualize your life’s goals, desires, and dreams.